 - In Battle Royale, Shogo's motivation for returning to another Battle Royale is to find out why Keiko was smiling when he killed her.

 - In Black Swan, Nina dies from an earlier self-inflicted stab wound, overjoyed that she finally gave a "perfect" performance.
+Whether or not she dies, however, is meant to be up to the viewer.

 - In Ghost Dog: The Way of the Samurai, the titular character Ghost Dog, having already stoically Faced Death With Dignity is lying in the street after having been shot several times.
 One of his trained pigeons flies down next to him, which causes him to smile in simple pleasure just before he dies.